 Checklists in Simple Admation can be customised for legal, compliance, brand, product, marketing and external stakeholders, and configured to suit each project type.
 Capabilities include:

 The result is fewer revisions, more consistent reviews and a defensible audit trail.
-To see how checklists fit alongside Admation's wider approval capabilities, explore what Simple Admation does.
+To see how checklists fit alongside Simple Admation’s wider approval capabilities, explore what Simple Admation does.

-See approval checklists in action.
-Book a demo to see how Simple Admation streamlines your marketing approval workflow.
+Watch a demo or book a demo to see how Simple Admation streamlines your marketing approval workflow.